royaltm/node-ip2location/README.md

 #Node.js addon module for IP2Location

+This is a complete re-write of database client library, optimized for speed.

 There is no official binary database documentation so this code is based on the IP2Location C library from official site: